ethanniser/next-typesafe-url/docs/app.md

 **If `isReady` is true and `isError` is false, then `data` will always be valid and match the schema.**

-### **Be mindful when using useSearchParams and useRouteParams in components used in multiple routes, as only 1 validator can be passed at a time**
+### **Be mindful when using useSearchParams and useRouteParams in components used in multiple routes, making sure you pass the correct validator**

 ## Command Line Options